Stammering Awareness Day: What's happening?

 Our campaign: Phone call nightmares

 Phone calls can be a nightmare if you stammer.
 We want to end that.
-This International Stammering Awareness Day, we'll be launching our brand new campaign to improve accessibility and increase awareness around callers who stammer.
+This International Stammering Awareness Day, we've launched our brand new campaign to improve accessibility and increase awareness around callers who stammer.
+Check out the End the Phone Call Nightmares campaign page.

 We've got a cinema advert and a billboard poster going out on the 22nd, so keep your eyes peeled.
 Help us spread the word by sharing our social media posts.
 Exciting times!